-Possible Defences under NSW Law – Riot
+Possible Defences under NSW Law – Offensive language

 - Self Defence

-Section 10 for a Riot charge: avoiding a criminal record.
+Section 10 for an Offensive language charge: avoiding a criminal record.
 Normally, when you plead guilty to a criminal offence, the court imposes a penalty and records a conviction.
 If the court records a conviction, you will have a criminal record.
 However, if we can convince the court not to convict you, there will be no penalty of any type and no criminal record.
 In all criminal cases, the court has the discretion not to convict you, but to give you a Section 10 dismissal instead.

 Fines for an Offensive language charge: When deciding the amount of a fine for a possession of data with intent charge the magistrate or judge should consider your financial situation and your ability to pay any fine they set.